|

 legendary Last Exit with Sharrock's guitar replaced by Pupillo's bass.

-They fine-tuned their aesthetics with a series of theatrical soundtracks
+They fine-tuned their aesthetics through a series of theatrical soundtracks

 ("Vladimir Majakovskj", "Il Funambolo", "Histoire du Rock'n'Roll", "Octavia")